research

 This page compiles every verified statistic we could find about premarital counseling — with sources.
 Journalists, pastors, therapists, researchers, and couples: bookmark this page.

-Last updated: February 2026
+Last updated: March 2026

-Divorce Reduction
+Divorce Reduction#

 31% reduction in divorce risk for couples who complete premarital counseling.
 Source: Stanley, S. M., Amato, P. R., Johnson, C. A., & Markman, H. J. (2006).
 "Premarital Education, Marital Quality, and Marital Stability."
 Journal of Family Psychology, 20(1), 117–126.